ibm-cloud-docs/cloud-object-storage/replication.md

 - Keep copies of data across buckets in multiple geographic locations, or even multiple Cross Region buckets.
 - Meet compliance regulations for data sovereignty by defining replication rules that store replicas only within the allowable locations.
 - Keep production and test data in sync, as replication retains object metadata such as last modified time, version ID, etc.
-- Manage the storage class and lifecycle policies for the replicated objects independent of the source, by defining different a different storage class and/or lifecycle rules for the destination bucket.
-Similarly, you can store replicas in a bucket under different ownership, and also control access to the replicas.
+- Manage the storage class and lifecycle policies for the replicated objects independent of the source, by defining a different storage class and/or lifecycle rules for the destination bucket.
+Similarly, you can store replicas in a bucket in a separate service instance or even IBM Cloud account, and also independently control access to the replicas.

 ## Getting started with replication
 {: #replication-gs}

 In order to get started, there are some some prerequisites:

 - You'll need the `Writer` or `Manager` platform role on the source bucket, or a custom role with the appropriate replication actions (such as  `cloud-object-storage.bucket.put_replication`) assigned.
-- You don't need to actually be able to access the destination bucket, but do need to have sufficient platform roles to create a new IAM policies to allow the source bucket to write to the destination bucket.
+- You don't need to actually be able to access the destination bucket, but do need to have sufficient platform roles to create new IAM policies that allow the source bucket to write to the destination bucket.
 - Both the source and destination buckets must have versioning enabled.
 - The target bucket must not have a legacy bucket firewall enabled.
-- Objects encrypted using SSE-C can not be replicated, although managed encryption (SSE-KMS) like Key Protect is fully compatible with replication.
+- Objects encrypted using SSE-C cannot be replicated, although managed encryption (SSE-KMS) like Key Protect is fully compatible with replication.
-- Objects in an archived state can not be replicated.
+- Objects in an archived state cannot be replicated.

 As versioning is a requirement for replication, it is not possible to replicate objects in buckets configured with an Immutable Object Storage policy.
 {: note}